elastufka/SAX-XRS_figures/_posts/2021-02-22-NuSTAR-small-flare-of-12-September-2020-orbit-6.md

 ## Masks

 Find regions of brightening/dimming by comparing the change in the flare region vs the quiet Sun region.
-A pixel is included in 'brightening' mask if the value of that pixel in the _difference_ image (integrate flare X-ray peak minus integrated pre-flare) is >5x greater than standard deviation of the average flux difference in Quiet Sun ($$\sigma_{QSdiff}$$) in those same time ranges (details in code below).
-Likewise with 'dimming' mask, only the pixel value is less than -5x {% raw %}$$\sigma_{QSdiff}$${% endraw %}.
+A pixel is included in 'brightening' mask if the value of that pixel in the _difference_ image (integrate flare X-ray peak minus integrated pre-flare) is >5x greater than standard deviation of the average flux difference in Quiet Sun  (𝜎_<sub>QSdiff</sub>) in those same time ranges (details in code below).
+Likewise with 'dimming' mask, only the pixel value is less than -5x  𝜎_<sub>QSdiff</sub>.
 The total mask is sum of both masks in each channel.

 ```python
 #pre-flare time range (according to XRT, NuSTAR) 20:22-20:32